AngusJohnson/Clipper2/Docs/readme.md

 <br>
 <b>PreserveCollinear property:</b><br><br>

 This property only pertains to <b>closed paths</b>.
-Paths commonly have consecutive segments that are collinear, where the shared vertex can be removed (and paths simplified) without altering the shape of these paths.
+Paths commonly have consecutive edges that are collinear, where the shared vertex can be removed (and paths simplified) without altering the shape of these paths.
 This simplification is commonly but not always preferred for clipping solutions.
-However, when consecutive segments are collinear AND ALSO change direction 180 degrees, causing spikes, these are rarely desired.
-'Spikes' will always be removed from closed path solutions, irrespective of the PreserveCollinear property.<br><br>
+However, when consecutive edges are collinear AND ALSO change direction 180 degrees, causing spikes, these are rarely desired.
+'Spikes' will always be removed from closed path solutions, irrespective of the PreserveCollinear property.<br>

-Very occasionally in clipping solutions there will be collinear edges within the same polygons.
+Very occasionally in clipping solutions there will be touching edges within the same polygons.
 While these solutions are technically correct (in that the polygon filled regions represent correct solutions), I consider this a bug and hope to have this addressed before the formal release of Clipper2.<br>

 Example: